genn-team/ml_genn/docs/usage/callbacks_recording.rst

 Filtering
 ---------
-When you're dealing with large models/datasets, recording everything uses a lot of memory and slows the simulation down significantly.
+When dealing with large models/datasets, recording everything uses a lot of memory and slows the simulation down significantly.
 You can address this by adding filtering kwargs to :class:`~callbacks.spike_recorder.SpikeRecorder` and :class:`~callbacks.var_recorder.VarRecorder` objects.
 Example filters let you